 Any military personnel called to active duty during a college semester will have his/her tuition reimbursed for that semester, if they have not completed enough work for their professors to administer a grade for work completed.
 In addition, lenders will automatically postpone student loan payments, upon notification in writing, during the period of the borrower's active duty service.
-Letters of active duty status must be provided to the College Administration Offices (Registrar, Bursar's Office, and the Financial Aid Office).
+Letters of active duty status must be provided to the College Administration Offices (Registrar, Office of Student Accounts, and the Financial Aid Office).

 The college reserves the right to prorate charges incurred for room and board usage before active duty activation.
-Contact the Bursar's Office for further information, if needed.
+Contact the Office of Student Accounts for further information, if needed.